KonghaYao/rollup-web/README.md

 Like Vite in Nodejs!
 We want to create a brand new bundle environment in browser!

-We have made Rollup and Systemjs in browser, Our plugins create bridges to compile Ts, Tsx, Vue SFC, Babel ... to **vanilla JS** run in browser!
+We have made a Compiler System in browser, using plugins to compile Ts, Tsx, Vue SFC, Babel ... to **vanilla JS** run in browser!

-We already create some website bundling just in browser!
+We already create some website just bundling in browser!

 # Target